IT WAS NOVEMBER OF 1926

 April 11, 2012: Donald Broder dies at age 82.
 The fight over his name and the Broder Buck legacy continues through family advocacy and public campaigning.

-Post-2012: Broder family maintains website documenting the case, demanding apologies from Alberta government officials, and calling for legislative protections for vulnerable seniors.
+Post-2012: Broder family maintains website documenting the case, demanding apologies from the Federal and Alberta government officials, and calling for legislative protections for vulnerable seniors.